theheking/babs-rna-seq-2024/practical_overview/Week6_Alignment.md

 =====================================================
 Alignment of reads is an expansive topic.
 Several reviews cover some of the important topics including [Stark et. al. 2019](https://www.nature.com/articles/s41576-019-0150-2).
 This [blog post](http://tinyheero.github.io/2015/09/02/pseudoalignments-kallisto.html) and the [kallisto paper](https://www.nature.com/articles/nbt.3519) are further readings to get a deep understanding of the subject.

-To try and reduce this problem to its most basic, the Leo Pachter Lab used an analogy.
+The Leo Pachter Lab used an analogy to try to reduce this problem to its most basic.

-In the traditional case, when software does alignment, it tries to match a read to the genome.
+Traditionally, when software does an alignment, it tries to match a read to the genome.

 >
 >       Genome: ACTACGTAGCCGTCAAATATCCCGGGTATCGTACGATCGACGT